Wireframes as interface between conception and implementation

 What are wireframes?

 Wireframes are an early conceptual design of a website or app.
 A wireframe can be used to visualize the content structure and interaction options of a single page or screen.
-The main focus is on the arrangement and positioning of the individual elements and not yet on the concrete visual design.
+The main focus is on the arrangement and positioning of the individual elements, not yet on the concrete visual design.
 Graphic design elements such as colors, shapes, images or typography do not yet play a role here.
-As an interface between conception and implementation, they serve on the one hand as a blueprint for the implementation of the visual design, and on the other hand as a good visual aid for programming the conceived functions.
+As an interface between conception and implementation, they serve on the one hand as a blueprint for the implementation of the visual design, and on the other hand as a visual aid for programming the conceived functions.